exoplatform/exo-documentation/docs/Manage-Space.rst

    -  Close: The user cannot request for joining, but only the space manager can invite him.

-5. In the **Users ** field, the space creator can invite users or space members to the space to create just by picking them with the selector.
+5. In the **Users ** field, the space creator can invite users or space members to the space just by picking them with the selector.

 Type-ahead suggestions allow to facilitate selection users and groups to invite.